Intimacy Is Not For the Faint of Heart: Genuine Connection Requires Courage

 Strategies for Facing Relationship Fears

 Time to man up (or woman up).
-Facing your fears isn’t some fluffy self-help concept.
-It’s a street fight with your own mind, and you need to come out swinging.
+Facing your intimacy fears is a street fight with your own mind, and you need to come out swinging.

 Start small.
 Share something vulnerable.
 Watch how it transforms your connections.
 It’s like jumping out of a plane – terrifying at first, but exhilarating once you take the leap.